 Adams said Berreth was first reported missing on Dec.
 2. He explained how he went to her home for a search warrant the next day, on Dec.
 3, and looked around her condo.
-He said found a couple of times.
+He said he found a couple of items.

 He opened her computer to see if she had booked any trips, or left any notes as they were looking for certain items like keys, a gun, or anything that would show she left.
 He told Reed he did not find any of those items at her condo.
 He mentioned finding the cinnamon rolls in the kitchen, noting that it was odd.

 On Dec.
 4, Adams said he reached out to the FBI and CBI for help.
 He said it was clear the case was exceeding their capability based on gut feelings, as well as the items they were looking for not being there, mentioning that because they’re a smaller agency, they don’t have the capability or experience the FBI or CBI could bring.